-Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Canoe Quarry Any suitable site Assessed by: Tony Baker and Paul Cox Date 14/1/22 Reassessed by In 12 months from the above date

-Normal Ope erating Procedures summarised from Risk assessment Experience In house training breaks down to these 18 units.
+Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Canoe Quarry Any suitable site Assessed by: Tony Baker and Paul Cox Date 1/1/24 Reassessed by In 12 months from the above date Normal Ope erating Procedures summarised from Risk assessment Experience In house training breaks down to these 18 units.
 Training and Units 1-6 are mandatory to enable an instructor to run a basic Bushcraft Qualifications session.
-Unit 1 - Wilderness Play Unit 2 - Knife Law / Sharpening Unit 3 - Cutting tool Safety Unit 4 - Cutting techniques ■ Unit 5 - Basic Firecraft Unit 6 - Basic Shelter building Units 7 - 18 introduce more complex skills development and enable the instructor to provide additional educational content.
-Unit 11 provides training and assessment to enable instructors to supervise young people to use tools 2 year refresh Offsite trips require Outdoor First Aid Qualification 16 hours or similar Ratios: • 1:12 - shelter • 1:8 Fire • 1:30 - arts and craft and cooking (needs adult support 1:10, this can be a teacher) 1:16 bivvy (must be at least 2 adults) Safety factors Allergies to be disclosed at the start of the session Ferns to be picked carefully, gloves can be used if necessary Dangerous plants such as fox glove to be identified and briefed as appropriate Staff to be aware of ticks and this information passed onto YP 3 tier risk assessment to take place before each session FIRE LIGHTENING Knee height, use fire square, clean site (no leaf litter etc.), attended at all times, water and burn gel on hand, fire blanket, canopy check above fire Fully extinguish fire before leaving the site 3 people max at fire square, safe stance taught, no walking over fire Staff to monitor all fires SHELTER o Knife to be used by competent people only Units 2,3 & 4 Heavy logs should be carried as a team or dragged • TOOLS Stored in safety box when not in use Tools only to be used by trained staff Unit 2,3 &amp; 4
+Unit 1 - Wilderness Play Unit 2 - Knife Law / Sharpening Unit 2 - Cutting to al Sofety Unit 3 - Cutting tool Safety Unit 4 - Cutting techniques Unit 4 - Cutting techniques Unit 5 - Basic Firecraft Unit 6 - Basic Shelter building Units 7 - 18 introduce more complex skills development and enable the instructor to provide additional educational content. • Unit 11 provides training and assessment to enable instructors to supervise young people to use tools 2 year refresh Offsite trips require Outdoor First Aid Qualification 16 hours or similar Ratios: • 1:12 - shelter 1:8 Fire 1:30 - arts and craft and cooking (needs adult support 1:10, this can be a teacher) 1:16 bivvy (must be at least 2 adults) Safety factors Allergies to be disclosed at the start of the session Ferns to be picked carefully, gloves can be used if necessary Dangerous plants such as fox glove to be identified and briefed as appropriate Staff to be aware of ticks and this information passed onto YP Staff to be aware of ticks and this information passed onto YP 3 tier risk assessment to take place before each session • FIRE LIGHTENING Knee height, use fire square, clean site (no leaf litter etc.), attended at all times, water and burn gel on hand, fire blanket, canopy check above fire Fully extinguish fire before leaving the site 3 people max at fire square, safe stance taught, no walking over fire Staff to monitor all fires SHELTER Knife to be used by competent people only Units 2,3 &amp; 4 Heavy logs should be carried as a team or dragged TOOLS Stored in safety box when not in use $\circ$ Tools only to be used by trained staff Unit 2,3 & 4

-Participant must receive specific training form qualified staff member - Unit 11 Tool use should be from a stationary position, tool length safety zone to be enforced, safe tool stances to be taught Knifes to be kept sharp YP to be directly monitored by staff during tool use - Unit 11 qualified Clean water close by for cleaning cuts COOKING (Other than Marshmallows) Staff must hold valid L2 food and hygiene Staff must have been trained in unit 10 Food handling refer to L2 food and hygiene best practice Oven gloves to be available, burn kit available

-Hand washing regularly during activity

-Operational Consideration to site based on group and activity to be considered

-Factors 3 tier risk assessment to place as per training

-Accessible Lower field site is accessible
+Participant must receive specific training form qualified staff member - Unit 11 $\circ$ Tool use should be from a stationary position, tool length safety zone to be enforced, safe tool stances to be taught Knifes to be kept sharp $\circ$ YP to be directly monitored by staff during tool use - Unit 11 qualified Clean water close by for cleaning cuts COOKING (Other than Marshmallows) $\circ$ Staff must hold valid L2 food and hygiene $\circ$ Staff must have been trained in unit 10 $\circ$ Food handling refer to L2 food and hygiene best practice $\circ$ Oven gloves to be available, burn kit available Hand washing regularly during activity Operational Consideration to site based on group and activity to be considered Factors 3 tier risk assessment to place as per training Accessible Lower field site is accessible Factors EAP Soo EAD at the start of this document See EAP at the start of this document

-Factors

-EAP See EAP at the start of this document

-•

-Equipment and Venue Safety equipment Radio, FAK Fire - water, burn gel, fire blanket Cooking - hand wash facilities, oven glove, water Tools - clean water Rucksacks - used for moving equipment Kit for Participants Good footwear, long trousers encouraged Set up notes Relevant paperwork in place for offsite trips
+Equipment and Venue Safety equipment Radio, FAK Fire - water, burn gel, fire blanket Cooking - hand wash facilities, oven glove, water Tools - clean water Rucksacks - used for moving equipment Kit for Participants Set up notes Good footwear, long trousers encouraged Relevant paperwork in place for offsite trips